ssocean/ScImpactPredict/README.md

 ## Compare with Previous Methods
 With a few adjustments based on your specific needs, it should work fine.
 Since these models train very quickly (less than a few minutes on a single RTX 3080), we won’t be providing the trained weights.

+##### Repo Structure Description
+Folders like furnace, database, and tools are used for building the NAID and TKPD datasets.
+They have no direct connection to training or inference.

 ### We are pretty confident in our methodology and experiments, and you should be able to achieve any of the performance reported in our paper within an acceptable margin.